Acceptance rate 46%

 Articles uploaded to the Manuscript submission system are checked by the journal administration for format consistency and similarity rate which is required to be less than 20%.
 Then sent to the chief editor if found appropriate.

-The manuscripts sent to the chief editor will be evaluated and sent to the “language and statistics editor" if deemed appropriate.
+The manuscripts sent to the chief editor will be evaluated and sent to the “language and statistics editor" if deemed necessary.

-Studies found appropriate after language-statistics editor will be sent to field editors.
-If the field editor does not deem it appropriate after evaluating the article scientifically, he/she will inform the editor-in-chief of its negative comments, otherwise, at least two independent referee comments will be asked.
+Studies found appropriate after language and statistics editor will be sent to field editors.
+If the field editor does not deem it appropriate after evaluating the article scientifically, he/she will inform the editor-in-chief of its negative comments, otherwise, at least two independent reviewers’ comments will be asked.

-Authors should consider that this time may take time because of the reviewer assignments and acceptance for review may take time for some cases.
+Authors should consider that this process may take time because of the reviewer assignments and acceptance for review may take time for some cases.

 Our review system is double-blind.
-The editor, who evaluates according to the comments of the referees, submits his/her comment and suggestion to the editor-in-chief.
-In this way, the article takes one of the acceptance, rejection, or revision decisions.
-In the case of revision, after the author revises, the editor submits his/her final opinion to the editor-in-chief.
+The editor, who evaluates according to the comments of the reviewers, submits his/her comment and suggestion to the editor-in-chief.
+In this way, the article receives a decision of either acceptance, rejection, or revision.
+After all the revision process, the editor submits his/her final opinion to the editor-in-chief.
 The editor-in-chief conveys his or her final decision to the author.
 After the accepted articles are subjected to the final control by the journal and the corresponding author, the article starts to be included in the "accepted papers" section by giving the inactive DOI number.
-When the article is placed in one of the following issues, the DOI number will be activated and displayed in the "current issue" section on the journal homepage.
+When the article is placed in one of the following issues, the DOI number will be activated and displayed in the "current issue" section on the homepage of the journal.

 Istanbul Medipol University